-- St Ethelbert's Catholic Primary School and Nursery is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
-In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+Lady Joanna Thornhill (Endowed) Primary School is aware of the range of specific safeguarding issues and situations that can put children at greater risk of harm.
+In addition to Part one, DSLs, school leaders and staff who work directly with children will read Annex B of KCSIE 2022 which contains important additional information about specific forms of abuse and safeguarding issues.

+• Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.